ros-box/a2d2_to_ros/docs/BUS_SIGNAL_CONVERTER.md

 * The `original_value` and `original_units` topics are not included if the converter is run with `--include-original-values false`
 * The `value` topic is not included if the converter is run with `--include-converted-values false`
 * The message time in the bag file is the same as the timestamp in the header message.
-* Each bag file contains a `/clock` topic that has a [rosgraph\_msgs::Clock](http://docs.ros.org/api/rosgraph_msgs/html/msg/Clock.html) message for each unique timestamp in the data set.
+* The optional `/clock` topic in the TF bag has a [rosgraph\_msgs::Clock](http://docs.ros.org/api/rosgraph_msgs/html/msg/Clock.html) message for each unique timestamp in the data set.
 * The output bag file is given the same basename as the input JSON file.
 * Each of the topics in the bag file (except for `/clock`) is prefixed with `/a2d2/[JSON_FILE_BASENAME]`